Academic ranks in the United States: Background

-Any faculty title preceded with the qualifier "Adjunct" normally denotes part-time status (usually less than half-time).
-Adjunct faculty may have primary employment elsewhere (either another school, or as a practicing professional), though in today's saturated academic market many doctorate-holders seek to earn a living from several adjunct jobs (to the advantage of institutions, which do not typically offer such faculty retirement/health benefits or long-term contracts).
+Any faculty title preceded with the qualifier "Adjunct" normally denotes part-time status.
+Adjunct faculty may have primary employment elsewhere, though in today's saturated academic market many doctorate-holders seek to earn a living from several adjunct jobs.
 At some institutions, the job title Part-time Lecturer (PTL) is used instead.

 Although "Professor" is often the highest rank attained by a senior faculty member, some institutions may offer a unique title to a senior faculty member whose research or publications have achieved wide recognition.
 This may be a "named professorship" or "named chair" – for example, the "John Doe Professor of Philosophy".
 Named chairs typically but not exclusively include a small discretionary fund from an endowment set aside for the recipient's use.
 Large research universities also offer a small fraction of tenured faculty the title of "Distinguished Professor", "Distinguished Teaching Professor", or "Distinguished Research Professor" to recognize outstanding contributions.
 Some universities have as their highest rank "University/Institute Professor"; such faculty members are not usually answerable to deans or department heads and may report directly to the university provost.

 In research, faculty who direct a lab or research group may in certain research contexts (e.g., grant applications) be called Principal Investigator, or P.I., though this refers to their management role and is not usually thought of as an academic rank.

 Excepting special ranks (such as endowed chairs), academic rank is dependent upon the promotion process of each college or university.
 Thus, a tenured associate professor at one institution might accept a "lower" position at another university (i.e., an assistant professorship) because of its connection to the "tenure track."
 In some cases, an assistant professor who accepts a position of similar rank at another university may negotiate "time towards tenure", which indicates a shorter required probationary period, usually in recognition of prior academic achievements.

-Temporary faculty and special appointments
+Common special or qualified faculty appointments

-The ranks of lecturer and senior lecturer are used at some American universities to denote permanent teaching positions (full or part-time) with few or no research responsibilities.
+The ranks of "Lecturer" (and sometimes "Senior Lecturer") are used at some American universities to denote permanent teaching positions (full or part-time) with few or no research responsibilities, in contrast to many other countries in which "Lecturer" may be considered equivalent to assistant or associate professor.